History – The Founding Charter of Holycross, Tipperary

-The River Suir meanders southwards through this picturesque and delightful village and same is straddled by an ancient stone arched bridge, marking a crossing point between the north of the county and the south.
+The River Suir meanders southwards through this picturesque and delightful village and same is straddled by an ancient stone arched bridge, marking a crossing point between the north of the county and the west.
 But it is this aforementioned famous restored abbey that dominates the view from every side.
 Same attracts over 250,000 pilgrims and tourists from Ireland and abroad each year, as it has done for centuries.

 In addition to its history, heritage and services, the location of Holycross, (7 kilometres from Thurles latter one of Ireland’s best-serviced towns in terms of public transport and major road access; the M8 being less than 15 kilometres away ) is regarded as a landscape and picture postcard haven for those dedicated to the art of photography.